mmp17/full-stack-notes/server-side-development/README.md

+# Server-side Development with NodeJS, Express and MongoDB
+## Backend as a Service
-# Integrating  the React Client and Server
+## Integrating  the React Client and Server
-## User Authentication
+### User Authentication
 1. Client POST request to /users/login
     1. Request body contains username, pwd
 2. Server validates and replies with the token if successful